atrial-albumen/atrial-albumen.github.io/_posts/2023-02-22-barber-excursion-no1/2023-02-22-barber-excursion-no1.md

 _Excursions, Op.20_ opens with the following note from the composer:
 > These are ‘Excursions’ in small classical forms into regional American idioms.
 Their rhythmic characteristics, as well as their source in folk material and their scoring, reminiscent of local instruments are easily recognized.

-I'd encourage you to [have a listen](https://youtu.be/ZDatkOhDaVo) so the following ramble makes some sense...
+You should [have a listen](https://youtu.be/ZDatkOhDaVo) so the following ramble makes some sense...

 [![Excursions, Op.20 No.1 audio](https://img.youtube.com/vi/ZDatkOhDaVo/0.jpg)](https://youtu.be/ZDatkOhDaVo)